au-rajesh-sharma/shopplusplus/README.md

 Admin users can login, and -
-view/add/edit and update: Products (including upload of image files) view/edit and update/delete: users (admin users can't be deleted) view order details, and mark as paid, mark as delivered
+view/add/edit and update: Products (including upload of image files) view/edit and update users (users can't be deleted) view order details, and mark as paid, mark as delivered